FrancescoXD/chadwm/README.md

 <img src="https://github.com/siduck76/chadwm/blob/main/screenshots/col_layout.png">

 - NOTE: This is vanilla dwm bar (status2d patch for setting colors) not dwmblocks or polybar.

+## To make installation easier and faster I made two scripts:
+1. install.sh (contains the setup instructions)
+2. packages.sh (install the needed packages)

+To use it you need to ```chmod +x``` the scripts.

 # Requirements